 13.4 Establishment of Industrial Affiliates and Related Membership-Supported Programs

-Presents principles, guidelines, and procedures for the establishment and operation of membership-sponsored programs designed to facilitate a productive relationship between Stanford and industry.
+Presents policies, principles, and procedures for the establishment and operation of membership programs designed to promote a productive relationship between Stanford and industry.

-- Protection of faculty members' right to pursue research topics and methodology of their choice
+Faculty freedom to pursue research topics and methodologies of their choice.

 2. Program Guidelines

 Approval.
 All new and ongoing Industrial Affiliate Programs must be approved annually by the cognizant Dean of the school or independent laboratory and the Vice Provost and Dean of Research.
 The Dean of Research has delegated this responsibility to the Industrial Contracts Office (ICO) within the Office of Technology Licensing.
 Faculty who wish to establish a new Industrial Affiliate Program or to continue an existing program must complete and submit the “Request for Approval/Renewal of Affiliate Program” to their cognizant dean’s office for approval.
 The cognizant dean’s office will send the approved Request form to ICO.
 ICO will coordinate its review and approval of each new and ongoing industrial Affiliate Programs with the relevant school dean’s office or, for the independent laboratories, the office of the Dean of Research.

 Company Access.
 Access to membership in Industrial Affiliate Programs should be available equally to all companies prepared to meet the obligations of membership as set forth by each Affiliate Program, subject to constraints of the program’s size and focus.
 Affiliate Programs may offer members facilitated access to Stanford's research programs, research results, and to relevant faculty and students.